 MODULE 2.
 Areas of study.
 Approaches, constructs, models and measures.
 Intelligence and cognitive abilities.
 Structure of human intelligence.
+Extensions of the psychometric approach.

+MODULE 3.
+Processing speed.
 Causal approach to cognitive abilities.
 Analysis and explanation of individual differences in intelligence.